luni, 2 martie

 -

-06:53 Morgenland Festival: One Way Ticket to DamascusSince 2005, the Morgenland Festival of Osnabrueck has dedicated itself to the fascinating music culture of the Near and Middle East.
+06:38 The Morgenland Festival: BlossomSince 2005, the Morgenland Festival of Osnabrueck has dedicated itself to the fascinating music culture of the Near and Middle East.
 From traditional and classical music to avant-garde, jazz, and rock, the festival program also features art, such as visual arts, dance, and theatre of interdisciplinary projects.
-Bursting with sounds that could only be described as magical, “MCO” features the Syrian Expat Philharmonic Orchestra under conductor Naci Özgüç.
-Of Turkish origin, Özgüç was raised by two opera singers, who opened the doors of a musical career.
+The Morgenland Chamber Orchestra has been an integral part of the Morgenland Festival since 2009.
+This ensemble of musicians from Germany and various guest countries performs as part of the festival's opening concert.
+This episode includes performances sometimes energetic, sometimes soft and soothing.

 Cele mai populare